SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 **4- Lost Game screen**

 I changed the `showGameOver()` method in `Score.java` class to now display a screen with an image background which displays that the player has lost.
 Moreover, it also gives a play again button which restarts the game.
+This is helpful as it makes the game more user friendly and aesthetically pleasing.

 **5- Remove showWin() method**